sarvesheb/AIR/README.md

 Since the amount of metadata required to be stored for each entry is very insignificant, all the queries are implemented based on file names.
 Even if the DB is used, finally for differentiating multiple images stored, file naming convention is the way to implement.

+A sample HTML template obtained from Internet has been used to present the frontend data to the user.